What Are Fibroids and How Do They Affect Your Health?

 The National Institute of Health estimates that as many as 80% of women will have developed uterine fibroids by the time they turn 50.
 However, out of that 80%, only around 25% to 30% will have symptoms to the point that they need treatment.

-What Puts You at Greater Risk for Fibroids?
+What Are the Risk Factors for Fibroids?

 - Age: As we mentioned earlier, fibroids tend to develop in women of reproductive age, mainly in their 30s and 40s.

-- Race: African-American women are at a higher risk for fibroids
+- Race: African-American women are at a higher risk for fibroids and with greater severity.

 How do Fibroids Affect Your Health?